nodejs/admin/MEMBER_TRAVEL_FUND.md

 * We are unable to pre-pay for expenses.
 * Due to privacy, the Individual Members list is not public.
 This team will verify the requester is on the Individual Members list before funds are disbursed.
 The community manager or a member of the Node.js Foundation team within the Linux Foundation will report back amounts consumed from the travel allocation on a monthly basis to the Chairs.
 A member of the Node.js Foundation team within the Linux Foundation will report monthly on travel funds allocated to the Chairs.

+### Trip report

+After the trip, it's recommend to write a report, and add a link in the document that contains their request.
+The report may include topics such as:

+1. Purpose of this travel.
+2. Sessions and/or talks they attended and/or gave, and a summary of those.
+3. Conversations that they think are appropriate to document in a public space (with consent from other indivisuals involved in the coversation).
+4. What they have achieved in the events, e.g. if they have written code or done other work for the project in the event with the others, or if they have collected useful feedback from the community.
+5. Future work items that come out of the event.

 ## 2018 Board of Directors Allocation
 The request from Technical Steering Committee and the Community Committee for a 2018 joint travel fund was